Why should you backup Windows 7 to the cloud?

 Step 3.
 You need to enter the Backup Tasks interface and click New Task on the interface.

 Step 4.
 Then click Add Source and select the Windows 7 files that need to be backed up to the cloud, click Add Destination to select CBackup Cloud as the backup destination.

 Step 5.
-(Optional) Click Settings in the lower-left corner of the window, then select Enable schedule backup under Scheduled Backup, and select CBackup to perform automatic cloud backup Windows 7 time.
+(Optional) Click Settings in the lower-left corner of the window, then select Enable schedule backup under Scheduled Backup, and select the time for CBackup to perform automatic cloud backup Windows 7.